plone/documentation/adapt-and-extend/theming/resources.rst

 .. admonition:: Description

-    Resources are js/css and its dependencies to add the frontend logic and design on top of Plone.
-There are so many different kind of resources like widgets, design styles, behavior logic and single page apps.
-In order to organize them we are using two main standard technologies: require.js and less.
+    Resources are JavaScript, CSS or LESS resources and their dependencies.
+    They add frontend logic and design to Plone.
+There are many different areas where there resources are used, like for widgets, design styles, behavior logic and single page apps.
+In order to organize them we are using two main standard technologies: require.js and LESS.

     The goal of this recipe is to help you confirm that everything is working.